rakovets/rakovets/README.md

 ### Hi there! 👋 ![visitors](https://visitor-badge.glitch.me/badge?page_id=rakovets)

-I am Dmitry, a passionate software engineer from the wonderful Belarus with a strong interest in Java, DevOps, Linux, Microservice and Cloud Architectures.
+I am Dmitry, a passionate software engineer with a strong interest in Java, DevOps, Linux, Microservice and Cloud Architectures.

 ## 🧰 Languages and Tools